xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 }
 ```

-and secondly we need the consumer;
+and secondly, we need the Consumer;

 ```js
 class FreezerConsumer extends React.Component